ExtendRealityLtd/Tilia.Utilities.ObjectStateSwitcher.Unity/Documentation/HowToGuides/AddingAnObjectStateSwitcher/README.md

 ## Prerequisites

-* [Add the Tilia.CameraRigs.SpatialSimulator.Unity] prefab to the scene Hierarchy.
-* [Add the Tilia.CameraRigs.UnityXR] prefab to the scene Hierarchy.
 * [Add the Tilia.CameraRigs.TrackedAlias.Unity] prefab to the scene Hierarchy.
 * [Install the Tilia.Utilities.ObjectStateSwitcher.Unity] package dependency in to your [Unity] project.